 Some tales can satisfy emotional needs, and others can favour intellectual interests.

 Delicate tales may preserve Lustigkeit, a child's gladness, which rather much depends on.
 We all have a Child (a TA term) inside us.
 If not, death may be impending, for health depends on a healthy libido, (basic zest, joy of living, Lustigheit), not a few analysts will tell.
-An indication is that medical doctors estimate that emotions are involved in 50 percent of all common, physical diseases.
-That is supposedly a conservative estimate.
-That is they are more or less psychosomatically tinged.
-To get it better, cater to the id (Child nature).
+It has been estimated that from 50, 60 and 75 and up to 90 and 95 percent of all doctor visits are for stress related problems.
+The alarming estimates vary considerably, and yet suggest that many common diseases can be quite psychosomatically tinged.
+To get it better, learn to deal well with stress, or, cater to the id (Child nature) by thriving in the first place, also in the work place and at home.
 There are many ways to do it.
-Painting works fine for some, pleasant contacts are worth while too, and fine tales, and so on.
-[Hi 505]
+Pleasant surroundings and contacts are worth while, and fine tales, and so on.
+(AIS.
+"America's #1 Health Problem."
+The American Institute of Stress.
+Weatherford, TX)

 A decent storyteller reflects the need to be steadily cautious in front of his audience, or in the face of unwanted disturbances.
 Traditional social gatherings in earlier centuries included storytelling, for people were fond of stories, then as now.
 Storytelling was for all, and common throughout many countries.